 Acquired Hair Loss

-Ear mites, scientifically known as Otodectes cynotes, can cause severe itching and results in cat hair loss on the ears and head.
-These mites are easily transferred to other cats, and will sometimes even transfer to people although they cannot survive on humans.
+Ear mites, scientifically known as Otodectes cynotis, can cause severe itching and results in cat hair loss on the ears and head.
+These mites are easily transferred to other cats and will sometimes even transfer to people, although they typically cannot survive on humans.

 - Head rubbing